 - Researchers should start using actual individual risk rather than percentage increases if talking to the public.

 - Releasers of press releases should stop scaremongering and link to the actual conclusions i.e. an increased risk at over 300mg/day and not just ‘one cup of coffee’.

 Oh, and we should look at the real risks here of poverty, stress and pressure on pregnant women and think about how we can better support them rather than scaring them into giving up their sacred morning coffee.

 – Amy Brown and Sara Wickham

 Conflicts of interest: Amy Brown is basically propped up by Italian filter coffee but wouldn’t touch instant with a barge pole.
-Sara Wickham doesn’t like coffee in any form and instead drinks rooibos tea with almond milk.
+Sara Wickham doesn’t like coffee in any form and instead drinks rooibos tea with oat milk.
 Unfortunately, neither profit in any way from the sale of coffee or other drinks.

 Source of funding for this post: Sadly none.
 Though Amy would probably cave if @LavazzaUK would like to sponsor her.
 Sara was sent a box of champagne truffles by @boojabooja in 2004 for mentioning that their chocolates had fuelled the writing of one of her books, but they have run out now.
 Luckily, she recently won a giveaway and is excitedly waiting for some more to arrive.

 If you’d like to learn more about unpacking research for yourself, Amy Brown has written a book called Informed is Best which helps people to read beyond the headlines and Sara Wickham writes books which help women, families, midwives and birth folk to understand the evidence in different areas of pregnancy and childbirth.
 You can find us at www.professoramybrown.co.uk and www.sarawickham.com